What is a C-10 Electrical contractor

-How to get a California C-10 Electrical Contractor License
+Why get a C-10 Electrical Cont

 TLDR: In California, electrical contractors install and work with electrical wires and equipment.
 They also work with solar photovoltaic cells.
 Electrical contractors comprise the most specialized contractors in California, with 17,666 contractors in total (Jul, 2023).
 To begin working on projects worth more than $500, you will need to get licensed by the California State Licensing Board(CSLB), the state's regulatory authority.
 This article will take you through the steps required to get licensed as an electrical contractor.